Gynecology Surgeries & Procedures

 In this procedure, a small incision is made in the abdomen, near or in the navel.
 A laparoscope is then used to view the area.
 Other instruments can be inserted into the tube or through other small incisions to remove the ectopic tissue and repair the Fallopian tube.
 If the ectopic pregnancy is causing heavy bleeding or the Fallopian tube has ruptured, emergency surgery may be necessary and is performed through an abdominal incision (laparotomy).
 In some cases, the Fallopian tube can be repaired.
 Our team of highly-skilled surgeons will do their best to preserve the Fallopian tubes for future pregnancies.

-The GYN Surgical Institute is more than just the most advanced surgical center for pelvic procedures.
+The Complete Care Surgical Center is more than just the most advanced surgical center for pelvic procedures.
 As a leader in women’s health, we are proud to offer the latest and safest breast procedures from the top breast surgeons.
 Our providers are able to perform breast biopsies, reconstruction, and other advanced procedures.
 With our advanced training and instruments, we are the top choice among women for breast procedures.
 The compassion and knowledge of the GYN Surgical Institute team has helped us successfully treat thousands of patients.
 It is our sincerest wish that we will have the opportunity to assist all women with their breast surgery needs.

 Breast reconstruction is achieved through several plastic surgery techniques that attempt to restore a breast to near normal size, shape, and appearance after a mastectomy.
 We perform cosmetic surgeries only in cases where a patient had a procedure done and needs cosmetic surgery.
 We do not do breast argumentation and similar procedures.